 Median Time from Emergency Department Arrival to When a Patient Was Seen by a Provider

-*State median time based on first quarter 2014 through fourth quarter 2014 encounters.
+*State median time based on third quarter 2014 through second quarter 2015 encounters.

 Median Time from Emergency Department Arrival to Admission to the Hospital as an Inpatient